 The lure of the Orient

 China was by far the most exotic place I have ever been to.
 For the first time in my life, I was in a place where I didn’t blend in.
-It was unlikely that I would be mistaken for a local.
-I couldn’t speak the local language or even follow the nuances I can normally pick up when I’m in a foreign land.
+It was unlikely that I would be mistaken for a local, and I couldn’t speak the local language or even follow the nuances I generally pick up when I’m in a foreign land.

-It was weird and I expected as much.
+It was weird, and I expected as much.
 What I didn’t expect was the attention my presence generated.
-People would stop and want to take pictures with me.
-Others just blatantly photographed me without even asking for permission.
-It was amusing at first, but became intrusive as time went by.
+People would stop and want to take pictures with me, and others just blatantly photographed me without even asking for permission.
+It was amusing at first but became intrusive as time went by.
 They clearly thought I was someone important.
 How disappointed they must have been when they realized I wasn’t.

 Looking back, I must have been just as exotic to the Chinese as their culture and country were to me.
 I marvelled at the architecture, so different from what I’m used to, yet similar in many ways.
 How did the ancient Chinese live?
 What were their days like?
 It was all so intriguing.

 Before visiting the Forbidden City, you find yourself in Tiananmen Square as that is the way to enter.
 We were there on a very polluted day, so everything was coated in gray.

 The sky blended with the concrete of the streets and sidewalks.
 Every image of this place – the tanks, the army, the massacre – was coming back to me as I stood there, watching the very different place it is today.
 It felt strange and eerie, to say the least—a dark tourism moment.